By: Anna Esparham, MD, FAAP, DABMA, DABOIM

 Good sleep habits are the best medicine.

-shut-eye troubles can be solved with
+Often, a child's sleep issues can be solved with

 good bedtime routines.
 What the actual routines are can be specific to your child and his or her age, but they should occur each night around the same time.
-This will help your child understand that it's time to settle down and get ready to sleep.
+This will help your child understand that it's time to settle down and get

 The key to successful sleep routines is consistency.
 When starting a new sleep routine, it may take a while to get established.
 But don't give up!
 Routines are great for kids and well worth the time it takes to get them going.